Cheap Car Insurance Texas

 Driving in Texas: Statewide Stats

-When looking through the options for cheap insurance Texas offers, the more information at your disposal the better.
-There are 22.6 million registered vehicles in Texas, with an average car insurance premium of $1,620 for a 12-month period as of December, 2013.
+When looking through the options for cheap car insurance Texas offers, the more information at your disposal the better.
+There are well over 22 million registered vehicles in Texas, with an average car insurance premium of $1,661 for a 12-month period as of December, 2016.
 The price is higher than most states, but the good news is that plenty of companies are competing for your business.

 Texas law requires drivers to pay for accidents they cause.
 Fault is ultimately determined by the state, using evidence and testimony gathered at the scene of the accident.
 The at-fault party is then required to pay all damages resulting from the accident.